mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. **TODO** However, ACKs are not protected.

-Within a particular wireless technology, ACKs are protected, i.e. nodes receiving a data frame can infer how long the tranmission of the data frame and the subsequent ACK will be, from the data frame's MAC header.
+Within a particular wireless technology, transmissions are protected, i.e. nodes receiving a data frame can infer how long the tranmission of the data frame and the subsequent ACK will be, from the data frame's MAC header.
 They assume the channel is not clear for the duration of the DATA + SIFS + ACK (thus they don't start transmitting during the SIFS).
-However, this protection mechanism doesn't work with the transmissions of other technologies, since they cannot receive and make sense of the MAC header.
-They just detect some signal power in the channel, that makes them defer for the duration of a backoff period (but this duration is independent of the actual duration of the ongoing transmission).
+However, this protection mechanism doesn't work with the transmissions of other technologies, since nodes cannot receive and make sense of the MAC header.
+They just detect some signal power in the channel that makes them defer for the duration of a backoff period (but this duration is independent of the actual duration of the ongoing transmission).
 Thus they are susceptible for transmitting into each others' ACKs, which can lead to more retransmissions.

 .. **TODO** Hidden node protection doesn't work